Ceredigion County Council

-Ceredigion County Council (Cyngor Sir Ceredigion) is the governing body for the county of Ceredigion, since 1996 one of the unitary authorities of Wales.
+Ceredigion County Council (Cyngor Sir Ceredigion) is the local authority for the county of Ceredigion, one of the principal areas of Wales.
 The council's main offices are in Aberaeron.

 History

 The current council was created on 1 April 1996 under the Local Government (Wales) Act 1994, replacing Ceredigion District Council and also taking over county-level functions in the area from Dyfed County Council, which was abolished.
 The 1994 act specified that the new authority was to have both an English and a Welsh name: Cardiganshire / Sir Aberteifi.
 The new authority was elected in 1995, but acted as a shadow authority alongside the outgoing district and county councils until the new arrangements took effect the following year.
 During that time, the shadow authority requested a change of name from Cardiganshire / Sir Aberteifi to Ceredigion for both languages.
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.